Moms Demand Action: The Georgia Peach Quilt

 Slide Talk and Reception: Wednesday, May 2 at 7:00 pm

 Exhibition in Quiet Gallery: May 1 through 31

-A slide talk by Shannon Lawhon from the Athens Moms Demand Action for Gun Sense in America group, and the opening of an exhibition of The Georgia Peach Quilt, a collaborative effort by Moms Demand Action For Gun Sense in America volunteers in Georgia.
-The finished quilt is displayed in the library’s Quiet Gallery with photographs of participants along with their own words on why they picked up a needle and thread and began this journey.
+Join us at the library on Wednesday, May 2 at 7:00 pm for a slide talk by Shannon Lawhon from the Athens Moms Demand Action for Gun Sense in America group, and a reception for and the opening of an exhibition of The Georgia Peach Quilt, a collaborative effort by Moms Demand Action For Gun Sense in America volunteers in Georgia.
+The finished quilt will be displayed in the library’s Quiet Gallery with photographs of participants along with their own words on why they picked up a needle and thread and began this journey.

 Shannon Lawhon is a frequent speaker for the Athens Moms Demand Action for Gun Sense in America, of which she is a founding member and co-leader.
 After becoming a parent, Ms Lawhon felt a call to advocate for common sense gun measures.
 She is a quilter of 15 years and a professional photographer.